-6.1 A standard experiment
+5.1 A standard experiment

 We consider an assimilation window of length 40 time steps.
 After the assimilation period we compute the forecast for another 40 time steps, and hence, 80 time steps are considered in total.
-For the background and observation error covariance matrices we take B = 0.01I and R = 0.01I; hence we put equal emphasis on the observations and the background.
-Moreover, for the background we choose $U_b^0$ to be equal to the truth perturbed by Gaussian noise with mean zero and covariance B. The background thus contains errors with variance of order 0.01.
+For the background and observation error covariance matrices we take B = 0.01I and R = 0.01I; hence the background is given the same weight as a single observation in this case.
+Moreover, we choose the background to be equal to the truth given by (28) perturbed by Gaussian noise with mean zero and covariance B. The background thus contains errors with variance of order 0.01.
 We test several cases.